 In conducting the meeting to review the modeling organization submissions, the Commission Chair will take up one modeling organization submission at a time as indicated on the agenda for the meeting.
 The Commission Chair will take up each standard grouping and consider all the responses provided under the standard including the modeling organization’s response to compliance with the standard, the information provided in the disclosures, any response provided to the audit requirements, and the completeness of the forms.

 The first point of discussion will relate to submission deficiencies.
 The SBA staff working with the Professional Team will have provided a report to the Commission members regarding deficiencies that have been identified and that need to be corrected.
 The Commission will review those deficiencies and add, delete, or modify the list as appropriate.
 Following a discussion of the deficiencies, the Commission will next discuss the issues identified under each grouping of standards.
 The SBA staff working with the Professional Team will have provided the Commission members with a list of issues prior to the meeting.
 The Commission will review those issues associated with each grouping of standards and add, delete, or modify the list as appropriate.
+The third point of discussion will relate to the requirement of Form S-6 for an existing modeling organization.
+The SBA staff working with the Professional Team will have provided, prior to the meeting, a recommendation to the Commission for requiring a completed Form S-6.
+The Commission will determine, based on the recommendation and changes disclosed in the model submission, whether an existing modeling organization will be required to provide Form S-6.

 Upon review of each grouping of standards, the Commission Chair will ask if there is a motion and a second to continue the review process subject to the correction of the deficiencies and to approve the list of issues to be addressed in the review process.
-The motion should include a specific time frame for correcting any deficiencies in the submission.
+The Statistical Standards motion will also include the decision on the requirement of Form S-6.
+Motions should include a specific time frame for correcting any deficiencies in the submission and if required, a specific time frame for providing a completed Form S-6 prior to the Professional Team on-site review.
 The modeling organization will be expected to resubmit or amend the original submission as

 specified by the Commission in the Acceptability Process of the Report of Activities.
 The Commission Chair will call for further discussion.
 After discussion, the Commission Chair will ask for a roll call vote.
 The next grouping of standards will then be addressed.
 At any point, the Commission can determine that the modeling organization has not been responsive to the submission requirements and vote to terminate the review process.

-After review of each grouping of standards, the Commission will determine the amount of time (one to two hours) that will be allocated for each closed meeting to discuss trade secrets based upon the model submission received.

 Commission Meetings to Review Models for Acceptability

-The first portion of the Commission’s meeting to review a model for acceptability will be closed to the public and will involve the discussion of trade secrets used in the design and construction of the hurricane loss model identified in the Trade Secret List.
+The first portion of the Commission’s meeting to review a model for acceptability will be closed to the public and will involve the discussion of trade secrets used in the design and construction of the hurricane loss model identified in the Report of Activities as trade secret items and by the Professional Team during the on-site and/or additional verification reviews.